Chapters 27 and 28

 Devices (resistors) in a portion of a circuit are said to be in series if they experience the same current.
 The following diagram shows three resistors in series with a battery.
 We can show that if R1, R2, and R3 are in series, there is a single resistor Rt (called the total or the equivalent resistance) that can replace them all such that

 2) If R1 existed only, the battery voltage Vbat would be totally dropped across R1.
-Now with both R2 and R3 present as well, Vbat will be divided proportionally amongst the 3 resistors such that:
+Now with R2 and R3 present, Vbat will be divided proportionally amongst the 3 resistors such that:

 Vbat = V1 + V2 + V3.
 Applying Ohm's law to individual resistors, results in: V1= R1I , V2= R2I and V3= R3I ; Consequently,